Elitewood cover replacement with new Maxxwood & Equinox Louvered System patio cover

 -

-Low lying Patio Cover. -
+Existing Low-lying Elite Patio Cover. -

-Roof and fascia destroyed. -
+The roof, rafters, and fascia were destroyed. -

 Upon further inspection, the areas of open spaces attracted rodent infestation. -